vcz-fr/TheFollowUp/_posts/2016/10/2016-10-15-rare-words-dictionary.md

     url: "http://golfes-dombre.nuxit.net/mots-rares/a.html"
     dead: false

-tweet: "Here is a dictionary of rare and lost French words."
+message: "Here is a dictionary of rare and lost French words."
 ---